Sugar Price Forecasts

 1. Production Levels: The amount of sugar produced globally or regionally has a direct impact on prices.
 A bumper crop can lead to lower prices, while a poor harvest due to weather conditions or other factors can drive prices up.

 2. Weather and Climate: Weather is a critical factor in sugar production.
 Adverse conditions like droughts, floods, or extreme temperatures can drastically reduce sugar yields, which in turn affects market prices.
 As exemplified in [link to previous article], Brazil’s Center-South (CS) sugarcane-producing regions have experienced prolonged hot and dry weather throughout 2024, with no significant rainfall expected in the near term.
-This situation is reflected in the sugar price forecasts for both refined and raw sugar in Brazil, as shown in the figure below.
+This situation is reflected in the sugar price forecasts for both refined sugar and raw sugar in Brazil, as shown in the figure below.

 sugar price forecast - raw sugar forecast